Relax2954/DeepLearningAdvancedProject/SWAG/README.md

-# Reproduction of "A Simple Baseline for Bayesian Uncertainty in Deep Learning"
+# Re-implementation of "A Simple Baseline for Bayesian Uncertainty in Deep Learning"

 ["A Simple Baseline for Bayesian Uncertainty in Deep Learning"](https://arxiv.org/pdf/1902.02476.pdf) by W. Maddox et al. is reproduced using Tensorflow, the dependencies used are shown in requirements.txt.